 This tactic also helps to clear out the stock of low-selling products during an offer.

-Five best examples to use show/exclude product attribute feature using Smart Coupons
+Five best examples to use show / exclude product attribute feature of Smart Coupons

-As mentioned in Step 2 above, you need to add or exclude attributes to the example listed below.
+As mentioned in Step 2 in the above example, you need to add or exclude attributes to the example listed below.
 Other things like coupon discount, usage limit and all also need to be changed.

 Offer a fixed discount based on a single attribute

 Best suited for – Digital products during Black Cyber season

 You want to offer a big discount only on lifetime licenses and not on monthly and annual plans.
 Your product portfolio consists of 45 digital products.

 Here attribute is License Period.